 For information and code samples for shortcuts, see Create a shortcut to a file.

 Export and convert Google docs

-The Drive platform allows developers to interact with native Google Docs types such as Google Spreadsheets, Presentations, Documents, and Drawings.
+The Drive platform allows developers to open, import, and export native Google Docs types such as Google Spreadsheets, Presentations, Documents, and Drawings.
 For instance, if your application is configured to open PDF files, then because Google Documents are exportable to PDF, users will be able to use your application to open those documents.